Akashtripathi7/login/README.md

 - Responsiveness (ie fitting into different screen size) is the highest priority of design, use MediaQuery.of(context).size instead of hard coding size or width value.
-- Make Use of ScereenUtil library to provide maximum
+- Make Use of Sizer library to provide maximum
 - Use Row() and Column() wherever possible for designing layout
 - Keep classes with low number of lines break widget into separate small widget if the class is too long (this increases maintainability)